 Will Discount Tire Mount Tires Purchased Elsewhere?

-Discount Tire (also known as America’s Tire in some areas) will mount and balance tires regardless of where you purchased them, according to the company’s website.
+Discount Tire (also known as America’s Tire, in some areas) will mount and balance tires regardless of where you purchased them.
 While Discount Tire usually offers competitive tire prices, you may be able to find a better price elsewhere.
-(Note that Discount Tire does offer a low price guarantee.)
+(If you do find a better price at another store, note that Discount Tire offers a low price guarantee.)

 The only time Discount Tire won’t mount your tires is if they show signs of excessive wear or the treads are worn down to the point that the technicians don’t think they’d be safe to drive on.
 Most reputable shops will also refuse to mount tires that they deem unsafe.